🧠 Brainy API Reference

 type: NounType.Concept, // Required: Entity type

-metadata: { // Optional metadata
+metadata: { // Optional: queryable fields

 category: 'programming',